-Executive sessions of the non-management directors occur during the course of the year.
-"Non-management directors" include all directors who are not officers of the company or, prior to January 1, 2018, employees of the company's former manager.
-The non-management director presiding at those sessions may rotate from meeting to meeting among the chair of each of the Nominating and Corporate Governance Committee, the Audit Committee and the Compensation Committee, to the extent the director is present at the executive session.
+Executive sessions of the non-management directors occur during the course of the year, following the regular Board or Committee meeting.
+"Non-management directors" include all directors who are not officers of the company (which is the entirety of the Board).
+The non-management director presiding at those sessions is generally the Chairman of the Board, in the case of the Board, and the chair of each of the Nominating and Corporate Governance Committee, the Audit Committee and the Compensation Committee, in the case of the executive session of such committee.